A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Simulation

 Demonstrated by Figure~\ref{fig:n_variables_selected}, the proposed method riAFT-BART tended to select the most useful predictors and the least noise predictors, followed by another flexible method PEAMM, under both proportional hazards and non-proportional hazards.
 Among parametric methods, penalized likelihood methods for frailty models had slightly better performance than riCox.
 All methods tended to select more noise predictors and less useful predictors under non-proportional hazards; the decrease in the performance due to elevated data complexity associated with nonproportional hazards, was only marginal for riAFT-BART but considerable for less flexible methods, particularly FrailtyHL and riCox.

 A perusal of each method's ability to select each of useful predictors is visualized in Figure~\ref{fig:vs-power}.
 All methods had a good power ($>0.8$) for selecting a strong discrete predictor ($X_{ik1}$), but unsatisfactory power ($<0.5$) for detecting a discrete predictor ($X_{ik2}$) that only has a moderate relationship with the outcome.
 For continuous variables, all methods performed well in selecting $X_{ik3}$, which has only a linear relationship with the log survival time, but riAFT-BART produced a significantly higher power for selecting the predictor $X_{ik4}$, which has a complex nonadditive form in model~\eqref{eq:vs-qmod}.
-Among the four predictors with missing data $X_{ik4}, \ldots, X_{ik8} $, the advantage of riAFT-BART is demonstrated by the higher power of selecting predictors that have more complex functional forms that are difficult to be captured by other methods considered.
-A direct comparison of the proportional hazards setting with nonproportional hazards shows that all methods performed better under proportional hazards, but the impact of the violation of proportional hazards is the smallest for riAFT-BART.
+Among the four predictors with missing data $X_{ik5}, \ldots, X_{ik8} $, the advantage of riAFT-BART is demonstrated by the higher power of selecting predictors that have more complex functional forms that are difficult to be captured by other methods considered.
+A direct comparison of the proportional hazards setting with nonproportional hazards shows that all methods performed better under proportional hazards.
+However, when the proportional hazards assumption is violated, the effects are least detrimental for PEAMM and riAFT-BART.

 As our proposed method riAFT-BART pivots on the predictor's VIP, we examined the convergence of the Markov chain by plotting 4500 posterior draws, with the first 1000 discarded as burn-in, of the VIP for four useful predictors and four noise predictors in Web Figure 6.
 The method converged well.